dvdg6566/codebreaker-contest-rebuild/docs/SYSTEM_ARCHITECTURE.md

 ### 6.1 Real-time Communication Architecture

-The system uses AWS API Gateway WebSocket for bidirectional real-time communication with automatic scaling and connection management.
+The system uses AWS API Gateway WebSocket for real-time communication focused on **announcements and clarifications only**.
+It does not handle live scoreboard updates or submission results.

 **Endpoints:**
 - **WebSocket API:** `wss://{api-id}.execute-api.{region}.amazonaws.com/{stage}`
 - **Connection Management:** DynamoDB table with TTL for automatic cleanup

+**Scope of Real-time Updates:**
+- ✅ Contest announcements to all users
+- ✅ New clarification notifications to admins
+- ✅ Clarification answer notifications to users
+- ❌ Live scoreboard updates (requires page refresh)
+- ❌ Submission results (requires page refresh)

 ### 6.2 Broadcast Service

 **Location:** `app/lib/websocket-broadcast.server.ts`

 **Functions:**
-- `announce()`: Broadcasts announcements to all connected users
+- `announce()`: Broadcasts general announcements to all connected users
-- `postClarification()`: Notifies all admin users of new clarifications
+- `postClarification()`: Notifies all admin users when contestants ask new questions
-- `answerClarification(role, username)`: Notifies specific user of clarification answers
+- `answerClarification(role, username)`: Notifies specific user when their clarification is answered

 **Implementation:**
 1. Query DynamoDB for relevant connections using GSI